kredati/cin2999f21/syllabus.md

 Topics covered:
 * Getting your head straight about the next milestone: the exam
 * A prompt: if you have not already, approach a faculty member for a meeting to discuss supervision
-* Another prompt: if you already have a supervisor, email them about exams
+* Another prompt: if you already have a supervisor, email them about exams or schedule an appointment
 * What to talk about, and how to talk with a supervisor

+#### Week 5, October 11: No class on Thanksgiving day

-#### Week 4, October 1: Sharing your scholarship
+#### Week 6, October 18: Sharing your scholarship: Publishing and Conferencing
 Reading due:
 * Kelsky, “Publish This, Not That,” and “Applying to Conferences” from _The Professor is In_
-* Hayot, _Elements_, chs.
-4–7
+* Gregory Semenza, "Attending Conferences" and "Publishing,  from _Graduate Study for the 21st Century_
+* Scott's selections from "journal club" (TBD).
 * Peruse the [Penn English CFPs](http://call-for-papers.sas.upenn.edu/)
 * Browse websites & programs for conferences in our [conference list](./conferences.md)
 * Browse websites for a few journals in [SCMS's film & media studies journals list](https://www.cmstudies.org/page/resource_journals_AF)